cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.md

 #### Arguments

 The arguments passed to the formatter.
 It should NOT contain `-i` (the in-place modification option).

 -   YAPF: This should be `-m yapf` if the program is a Python interpreter.

 #### Style

-The style.
 The content here is the same as the content of a `.clang-format` file(Clang Format) or a `.style.yapf` file(YAPF).

 -   Clang Format: You can read [Clang-Format Style Options documentation](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) or search for other materials to learn how to write the styles.